Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Dogs’ Short-Term Memory

 This small short-term memory also affects how dogs process training.
-Since dogs have such poor short-term memory, it is not beneficial to punish or reprimand a dog after the fact.
-For example, if a dog poops in the house and more than 2 minutes have passed, disciplining them will only confuse them as they won’t connect the discipline with the poop.
-That is why it is recommended to reprimand or praise a dog during the act or directly after the act.
+Since dogs have such poor short-term memory, punishing or reprimanding them after the fact is not beneficial.
+For example, if a dog poops in the house and more than 2 minutes have passed, disciplining them will only confuse them since they won’t connect the discipline with the poop.
+That is why it is recommended to reprimand or praise a dog during or immediately after the act.

-So yes, dogs do remember the past, but not in the same way that people remember the past.
-Dogs have a very vivid memory of the previous 2 minutes, but after that, the memories begin to fall apart.
+So yes, dogs remember the past, but not in the same way that people remember the past.
+Dogs have a vivid memory of the previous 2 minutes, but the memories begin to fall apart.

 Dogs’ Long-Term Memory

-If dogs have poor short-term memory, does that mean that they have better long-term memory?
-Not necessarily.
-Studies have shown that dogs might have a sense of episodic memory, which is where memories play out in your head, like a short movie.
-(Humans have episodic memory, for example.)
-However, dogs’ episodic memory is not as powerful as humans’.
+If dogs have poor short-term memory, does that mean they have better long-term memory?
+Studies have shown that dogs might have a sense of episodic memory2, which is where memories play out in your head, like a short movie.
+Humans have episodic memory, and dogs’ show also have episodic memory and a complex representation of “self”’3.

 cup guessing game